Days

 Go ahead and make the styling changes you want.
 If you want to see the changes I made on my User Registration page, you can check the video I shared earlier.

-Once I made the changes I mentioned above, here is why my registration form looks like:
+Once made the changes we mentioned above, here is what my registration form looks like:

 custom WordPress registration form

-Now you need to make the page match the overall theme of your website.
-For that, start designing the rest of the page.
+Now, you need to make the page match the overall theme of your website.
+To do so, start designing the rest of the page.

-• Add a background image to the form’s section and align it correctly from the Section settings.
+• Add a background image to the form’s section and align it correctly with the section settings.

 • Add a background overlay to the section to highlight the form.

-• Change the background of the form and change border corners to rounded.
+• Change the background of the form and change the border corners to round.

 • Add a title and subtitle for the form to complete the page.